NogoApps/workflow/README.md

 ## Columns:

 - Backlog: Here we discussed our ideas, difficulties and plans.
 One times a week we make the brainstorm meeting.
-- To do: Here we have all the approved tasks to do with descriptions.
+- To do: Here we have all the approved tasks(issues) to do with descriptions, labels, assigns and milestone.
 - Doing(testing): Here shows what is in progress.
-- Review(testing): Here we analyze the code and
+- Review(testing): Here analyze the code when receive a pull request.
 - Done: The task is finished.

 # Version control